Summary Page: Climate Change: science, evidence, response

 During the field trip you will:

-- follow tweets from Andrew, the LEARNZ field trip teachery
+- follow tweets from Andrew, the LEARNZ field trip teacher

-meet experts from organisations that are adding to our understanding of climate change, such as IPCC, NIWA, LINZ, NZ Space Agency, WRC and other Regional Councils
+meet experts from organisations that are adding to our understanding of climate change, such as IPCC, NIWA, LINZ, Wellington Regional Council

 find out how satellites help us understand weather and climate

-create live climate maps using real world data
+use live climate maps that show real world data

 become informed about the likely effects of climate change on Aotearoa